 Claims can read like a foreign language.
 Applicants need to understand the difference between independent claims and dependent claims, and make sure the independent claims capture a proper scope of the invention without being too narrow.

 What is the patent application process after the initial filing?

-After the initial filing of a utility patent application, you can expect a long slog in going back and forth with the patent examiner.
-Most of the Office Action rejections will relate to the prior art found by the examiner, and your Office Action responses will try to show the examiner why your invention is unique and non-obvious over the cited prior art references.
+After the initial filing, you can expect a long slog in going back and forth with the patent examiner.
+Most Office Action rejections will cite prior art references found by the examiner which are arguably similar to your claimed invention.
+Your response to each Office Action will try to convince the examiner why your invention is unique and non-obvious over the cited prior art references.

 What are the different types of utility patent applications?